 Lisa Moss joined Fred Rogers Productions in 2012, bringing with her many years of nonprofit accounting and management experience.
 She also serves as the Treasurer of the company’s Board of Directors.
 Lisa actively improves her neighborhood by volunteering her time and talents with community organizations and charity events.
 She holds a Masters of Business Administration degree and is a Certified Public Accountant.

-Ellen Doherty is Executive in Charge of Production for Fred Rogers Productions, overseeing creation of television and digital content for the company’s existing PBS KIDS series—Daniel Tiger’s Neighborhood, Peg + Cat and Odd Squad—as well as developing new properties.
+Ellen Doherty is Chief Creative Officer for Fred Rogers Productions, overseeing creation of television and digital content for the company’s existing PBS KIDS series—Daniel Tiger’s Neighborhood, Peg + Cat and Odd Squad—as well as developing new properties.
 She is the creator, head writer, and executive producer of the award-winning Through the Woods, a shortform, preschool series developed for the streaming video service, Curious World.
 In 2018, Ellen was nominated for a Primetime Emmy Award for Mister Rogers: It’s You I Like, the retrospective tribute to the 50th anniversary of Mister Rogers’ Neighborhood.
 An Emmy Award-winning producer and writer with more than 20 years’ experience in children's media, she was previously executive producer and story editor of the PBS KIDS series Cyberchase.
 Ellen oversaw production of television and digital content for the series for six seasons, including several shortform video series.
 She began her career as an associate producer on the award-winning PBS KIDS series Reading Rainbow.
 Ellen has a B.A. in Communications from Boston College.